real estate dispute arbitration in Antwerp, Ohio 45813

 Arbitrating Conflict: The Antwerp Real Estate Dispute

 In the quiet town of Antwerp, Ohio, a dispute over a modest but valuable property at 123 Maple Street brought two longtime neighbors into a fraught arbitration battle in early 2023.
 What began as a simple disagreement over a property line escalated into a months-long arbitration case that tested community bonds and legal patience.
-The parties involved were Daniel Harper, a retired schoolteacher, and Lisa Monroe, a local entrepreneur who had recently purchased 125 Maple Street.
+The parties involved were the claimant, a retired schoolteacher, and the claimant, a local entrepreneur who had recently purchased 125 Maple Street.
 The contention centered around a 10-foot strip of land along the rear boundary of their adjoining properties.
 Lisa had spent $25,000 renovating her backyard, only to discover Daniel’s recently planted garden encroached on what she claimed was her property.
 Daniel, whose family owned the land for over 40 years, contested the boundary, asserting an easement established informally by previous owners.
 The dispute was formally initiated in April 2023 when Lisa filed a demand for arbitration with the Ohio Real Estate Arbitration Panel.
 Arbitration was chosen over court litigation to preserve neighborly relations and reach a faster resolution.
 Over the next four months, the arbitration hearings convened twice a month in the Antwerp Municipal Building.
-Mediator Claire Thompson, a seasoned real estate arbitrator familiar with rural Ohio land issues, presided.
-Both parties presented exhaustive evidence, including old property deeds, a survey conducted in 1983, and recent GPS measurements.
+Mediator the claimant, a seasoned real estate arbitrator familiar with rural Ohio land issues, presided.
+Both parties presented exhaustive evidence, including local businessesnducted in 1983, and recent GPS measurements.
 Expert testimony from surveyor Mark Benson proved pivotal; his findings showed a slight deviation in the original surveyed boundary likely due to natural erosion and landmark shifts.
-Lisa sought $12,000 in damages for landscaping and fencing costs, while Daniel claimed rights to the disputed strip based on “quiet title” through continuous use and maintenance since the 1980s.
+Lisa sought $12,000 in damages for landscaping and fencing costs, while Daniel claimed rights to the disputed strip based on quiet title” through continuous use and maintenance since the 1980s.
 Throughout the process, emotions ran high.
 Daniel’s daughter recalled family barbecues and birthday parties in the contested area, while Lisa’s architect described how the strip was crucial for her renovation plans.
 Both parties expressed regret over how a property boundary had severed nearly two decades of neighborly friendship.
 In late August 2023, after five arbitration sessions and multiple site inspections, Claire Thompson issued her ruling.
 The decision split the difference: The boundary would be adjusted by reallocating five feet of the disputed strip to Lisa, who would receive compensation of $6,500 for the lost space and removal of her landscaping improvements.
 Daniel retained the remaining five feet under his ownership but agreed to remove the garden and allow Lisa access to maintain the shared fence.
 Both parties signed the arbitration award voluntarily.
 Though not a perfect outcome, it balanced property rights and longstanding community ties.
 Daniel now hosts his family gatherings slightly deeper into his yard, while Lisa completed her backyard redesign with a mutual walkway to ease tensions.
 The Antwerp case stands as a compelling example of how arbitration can defuse escalating real estate disputes by focusing on fairness and pragmatic solutions rather than protracted courtroom battles — a lesson for many small towns wrestling with changing landscapes and neighbors’ expectations.

 Tracy